Akron-Summit County Public Library: Akron Art Library

 The Akron Art Library is located on the Second Floor of Main Library at 60 South High Street, Akron, Ohio, 44326, and also at the Ellet Branch, the North Hill Branch, and the Odom Boulevard Branch.
 The Akron Art Library is a project of the Akron Art Museum in partnership with the Akron-Summit County Public Library.

+Summit Memory

+Summit Memory is a Summit County, Ohio local history collection, administered by the Special Collections Division of Akron-Summit County Public Library.

 Branch Libraries

 The Akron-Summit County Public Library has 18 branch libraries located throughout the city of Akron and Summit County: